Cyberbullying is a type of bullying. It happens on social media, online forums, text and email.

 Never give out your passwords

-Pick your social friends carefully
+Pick your online friends carefully

 Whatever you post online can be seen by everyone who has access to your page or the discussion board.